-Both the X-Pro2 and the X Typ 113 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the X-Pro2 followed on from the Fujifilm X-Pro1.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Leica X Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.